Faskill/Cyclistic-Data-Analysis-Bike-Share/README.md

 WHERE DATETIME_DIFF(ended_at, started_at, HOUR) >= 24;
 ```

 We get 4186 records.
-Those record can probably be removed.
+At this stage, it is difficult to say whether these records
+are wrong or are just people who forgot to bring back their bikes.
+More
+information would be needed.
+These records will have to be excluded in any case
+if we want to analyze ride duration.

 Now let's count the number of rows with a ride length < 0, choosing seconds
 as our DATETIME_DIFF argument to be more precise :